pa11y/pa11y-ci/README.md

 # Pa11y CI

-Pa11y CI is an accessibility test runner built using [Pa11y] focused on running on Continuous Integration environments.
+Pa11y CI is an accessibility test runner built using [Pa11y], designed to run in Continuous Integration environments.
+Automated testing of your application can help to prevent accessibility issues reaching production.

-Pa11y CI runs accessibility tests against multiple URLs and reports on any issues.
-This is best used during automated testing of your application and can act as a gatekeeper to stop a11y issues from making it to live.
+Use this tool to test against a list of URLs or a sitemap, and report on issues it finds.

+> [!NOTE]
+> Version 3 of Pa11y CI requires a tweak to make it work with versions of Ubuntu above 20.04.
+Version 4 will be unaffected by this issue.

 [![NPM version][shield-npm]][info-npm]
 [![Node.js version support][shield-node]][info-node]